Beyond Boston

 The Clark Art Institute

-Williamstown museum anchor
+Williamstown museum centerpiece

 It helps separate a Williamstown-based day from a North Adams-only plan.